ZSH64/lan/01-interview.md

 Any experience with Promethouse, Graffana.
 So, DataDog was one of the tools.
 Aside from DataDog, did you use any other similar tools?
 I believe DataDog is for collecting and presenting metrics.
 It's a comprehensive data management tool.

+**Interviewee:**
+Yes, it can do a lot of things to monitor, let's say, proccess level metrics, It can monitor WebAPis ad API response times.
+It can monitor databases.
+It can do all the basic system level metrics monitoring.
+You can also do synthetic load testing so like stress testing withn the application, not something like I'm not using too much detail

+However, we had a big issue with significant latency in one of the web APIs, which was preventing a release from occurring.
+We had non-functional requirements that the API response time should be under 300 milliseconds.
+So, we were able to do stress testing and see all that within a dashboard in DataDog.
+By looking at all the different components, we could perform some performance tuning, adjust the IIS settings, run stress tests, and monitor the changes in DataDog.

+**K:**

+Does it also have log aggregation?